 - No separate title page (in most cases)

-- First page header (left-aligned): your name, professor's name, course name, date, each on its own line
+- First page header (left-aligned): your name, professor's name, course name, and date.
+Each on its own line.

 - Running header: your last name + page number in the upper right corner (e.g., Smith 1)